Markues/Pong/README.md

 Make sure you're set to use /workspace so the resource files can be found

 Compile and run!

+## Controls and Game Info
+* First Player to a score of 9 wins!
+* Left Player uses W and S keys
+* Right Player uses Up and Down arrow keys
+* Hit space to start the ball into motion
+* Optimized for 60Hz screens

 ## Credits
 Some of this code is repurposed from Lazy Foo's tutorials.